Budapestby VisitCity Guides

 Museum of Fine Arts' restored Romanesque Hall showcases spectacular architectural grandeur

-Contemporary art enthusiasts will find the Ludwig Museum of Contemporary Art particularly compelling.
-This institution showcases cutting-edge works from the 1960s to present day, with special emphasis on Eastern and Central European artists.
-The museum's location within the striking Müpa Budapest complex, which also houses concert halls and theaters, creates a comprehensive cultural destination.
+If you're into contemporary art, check out the Ludwig Museum of Contemporary Art.
+They focus on works from the 1960s to now, with lots of Eastern and Central European artists.
+It's in the Müpa Budapest complex, which also has concert halls and theaters, so you can make a whole cultural day of it.

 White gallery space with large contemporary paintings on walls and visitors viewing modern art exhibits